-Capital assets, consisting of leasehold improvements, furniture and fixtures and computer equipment, are recorded at cost less accumulated amortization.
-Amortization is provided on a straight-line basis over five years for furniture and fixture, three years for computer equipment and the term of the lease for leasehold improvements.
+Capital assets consist of computer equipment and are recorded at cost less accumulated amortization.
+Amortization is provided on a straight-line basis over three years.

 Foreign Currency Translation

 Foreign currency accounts are translated to Canadian dollars as follows:

 At the transaction date, each asset, liability, revenue or expense is translated into Canadian dollars by the use of the exchange rate in effect at that date.
 At the year end date, monetary assets and liabilities are translated into Canadian dollars by using the exchange rate in effect at that date.
 The resulting foreign exchange gains (losses) are included in income in the current period.